unorjikingsley/KingRepo/README.md

 > Describe your project in 1 or 2 sentences.

 Hello Microverse Project is an entry level project for recent Micronuts.
-The aim of this project is to familiarize ourselves with Git, GitHub and also npm packages.
+The aim of this project is for students to familiarize theirselves with Git, GitHub and also npm packages.

 ## 🛠 Built With <a name="built-with"></a>